Former Residence of Xiong Qinglai in Mile City, Honghe

 How to Get There

-By Car: The residence is approximately 50.3 kilometers from the Mile City Government, taking about one hour by car.
+• By Car: Approximately 50.3 kilometers from the Mile City Government, about one hour by car.

-Public Transport: Check local bus schedules for routes to Mile City and then take a taxi to Qinglei Village.
+• Public Transport: Local bus routes to Mile City, then taxi to Qinglei Village.

 Travel Tips

-• Best Time to Visit: Spring (March to May) and autumn (September to November) are ideal for pleasant weather and beautiful scenery.
+• Best Time to Visit: Spring (March to May) and autumn (September to November).

-• Local Cuisine: Don’t miss trying traditional Yunnan dishes, such as “crossing the bridge rice noodles” (过桥米线, Guòqiáo Mǐxiàn) and local mushrooms.
+• Local Cuisine: Traditional Yunnan dishes, such as “crossing the bridge rice noodles” and local mushrooms.

-• Cultural Respect: Be mindful of local customs and traditions, especially when visiting historical sites.
+• Cultural Respect: Be mindful of local customs and traditions.

-• Photography: Capture the unique architecture and natural beauty, but be respectful of areas where photography might be restricted.
+• Photography: Capture the architecture and natural beauty respectfully.

-• Guided Tours: Consider hiring a local guide to enhance your understanding of the historical significance and cultural context of the site.
+• Guided Tours: Consider hiring a local guide to enhance understanding of the site’s historical and cultural significance.